 How many inspections does a kitchen renovation require?

-Kitchen renovations in Ottawa typically require 2-4 inspections depending on the scope of work, with electrical and plumbing being the most common inspection triggers.
+Kitchen renovations in Ottawa typically require 2-4 inspections depending on the scope of work, with electrical and plumbing being the most common inspection points.

-The number of inspections for your Ottawa kitchen renovation depends entirely on what systems you're modifying:
+The number of inspections for your Ottawa kitchen renovation depends on what systems you're modifying:

 Electrical Inspections (Most Common)